JGrauPirozzi/robinhood/README.rst

 Instructions for use:
 ---------------------

-Place market order for 3 shares of RJET at best market price:
+Place market order for 3 shares of RJET at best market price
 ::
 	>>> r = Robinhood(username, password)
 	>>> r.place_buy_order("RJET", 3, "market")